 Obsessions, by EDGE

-Welcome to Obsession, by EDGE: a new monthly feature where the editors of EDGE share a few things they've be fawning over the past month, new or old or in between.
+Welcome to Obsessions, by EDGE: a monthly feature where the editors of EDGE share a few things they've be fawning over the past month, new or old or in between.

 In this feature, travel and style editor Matthew Wexler, women and health editor Winnie McCroy, arts and entertainment editor Robert Nesti and national news editor Jason St. Amand pour over their love for a new shaving product, NBC's thriller "The Blacklist," the heat some hot celebrities are packing and the incredible "Nathan For You."

 The J. Paul Travel Razor

 Matthew Wexler: As EDGE's travel editor, I've been hitting the road (and the friendly skies) all summer long, which means the last thing I want to do is think about packing... or shaving.
 Fortunately, I discovered the J. Paul Travel Razor.
 I can't believe somebody didn't think of this sooner!

 The two-in-one travel accessory is both a disposable blade as well as shave cream dispenser.
 The gel is formulated with vitamin E, aloe vera and jojoba oil, while the six-bladed razor provides a smooth shave for the guy on the go.
 Best of all, it's TSA compliant and compact.
 Available in a three-pack online or at select Nordstrom's stores.